AI Research on Healthcare Data Privacy for UC San Diego Federal Government Relations

 Research and Methodology

-• Case Studies: Analyzed incidents where AI-driven claim denial systems (e.g., UnitedHealthcare) adversely affected patients.
+• Case Studies: Examination of AI-driven claim denial systems (e.g., UnitedHealthcare) and their real-world impact

-• Content Analysis: Compared data privacy frameworks around the world to identify transferable practices.
+• Content Analysis: Evaluation of global data privacy frameworks to identify transferable practices

-• Qualitative Coding: Extracted and categorized key concerns such as bias, transparency, consent, and enforcement.
+• Qualitative Coding: Categorization of recurring themes, including bias, transparency, consent, and enforcement

 An excerpt from my health policy paper depicting potential policy reforms.